JoseCunhaTeixeira/PAC/README.md

 - Python 3.10+
 - Required libraries: `numpy`, `pandas`, `scipy`, `matplotlib`, `plotly`, `bayesbay`, `streamlit`, `obspy`
 - On Mac OS, the GUI for folder selection and subprocess mapping may be incompatible with Streamlit.
-- On Mac OS, BaysBay needs to be installed from source and architecture target on Makefile needs to be erased.
+- On Mac OS, BayesBay needs to be installed from source and architecture target on Makefile needs to be erased.
 - Developed on Linux OS under Streamlit 1.41.1 and Python 3.10.12

 ### Clone Repository